 Can we bring staff back on reduced pay?
-Furlough and Employment Contracts
+Employment Law

 The furlough scheme was spearheaded by the government as part of the Coronavirus Job Retention scheme.
 For this, employers were originally able to claim 80% of an employee’s wages plus any employer National Insurance and contributions (up to £2,500 per month), if they were furloughed because of the effects of Coronavirus.